British Society for the History of Medicine: Poynter Lectures

 The BSHM congresses had taken place on four occasions between 1965 and 1973.
 The Poynter Lecture, in memory of Noël Poynter, was created with the aspiration that the Wellcome Trust would hold joint sponsorship.
 In addition to being a past president of the BSHM, he was Director of the Wellcome Institute for the History of Medicine from 1964 to 1973.
 He made a number of important contributions to the study of the history of medicine and his influence was felt throughout the world.

 John Blair Trust

-John Blair is a retired consultant surgeon from Perth Royal Infirmary, who taught at St Andrews and Dundee Universities and became a medical historian.
+John Blair was a consultant surgeon from Perth Royal Infirmary, who taught at St Andrews and Dundee Universities and became a medical historian.
 The International Society for the History of Medicine congress, held in Glasgow in 1994 agreed that a Trust Fund could be established in 1995.
 The John Blair Trust (JBT) was thus established that year by the BSHM and the SSHM.
 It awards bursaries to undergraduate medical students and allied sciences students, with the objective of promoting "the study of the history of medicine".